Are you a student who wants to do online school (but your parents won’t allow you)?

 I’ve been doing it for 2 weeks now so I kind of got the jist of it.
-I wanted to share with you guys what I have found out so far.
+I want to share with you guys what I have found out so far.

 But mostly I’m writing this post towards kids & teenagers.

-Bonus video sources at the end!
-Really helpful Q&As and experiences so feel free to check them out if you want more information!
+If you want more information on online school, sources will be linked after this post!
+Really helpful Q&As and experiences.
+Feel free to check them out if you want more information!

 • Flexible timetable (do it whenever you want!)